 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Five-Year Personal Growth Plan
+Five-Year Personal Growth Plan Assignment

-Family in Ministry Paper
+Family in Ministry Paper Assignment

-The student will write a 5–7-page paper in current Turabian format that describes his/her philosophy of balancing family and ministry priorities.
-The paper must incorporate insights from the Fernando textbook, as well as relevant Scripture in order to support the student’s thoughts and ideas.
+Family is not just important in ministry, it is, in many cases, a necessary qualification.
+To help you chart a path into the future, you will describe your personal philosophy of balancing family and ministry priorities.
+The paper must incorporate insights from the textbooks, as well as relevant Scripture in order to support the student’s thoughts and ideas.
+(CLO: B)

-Ministry Leader Interview Paper
+Ministry Leader Interview Assignment

 Leaders learn from other leaders.
 In this assignment, you will write a 3–5-page paper in current Turabian format that includes a transcript and summary of an interview with a vocational ministry leader (full-time or bi-vocational)—such as a pastor, church staff member, camp director, denominational leader, etc. In addition to the provided questions, the student must create at least 5 additional questions for the interviewee to address related to topics covered in this course.
 (CLO: C)